jdeschamps/EMU/tutorial/Tutorial.md

     Files\\Micro-Manager-2.0gamma\\EMU\\MyUI.jar".
 Do not include in the
     .jar the previously created jar.

-Loading in Micro-Manager and configuration
+I - Loading in Micro-Manager and configuration
 ==========================================

 1)  As a first step, make sure that "**EMU.jar**" is in the